Graviton

 In theories of quantum gravity, the graviton is the hypothetical elementary particle that mediates the force of gravitational interaction.
-There is no complete quantum field theory of gravitons due to an outstanding mathematical problem with renormalization in general relativity.
-In string theory, believed by some to be a consistent theory of quantum gravity, the graviton is a massless state of a fundamental string.
+It is a quantum of gravitational wave energy.
+There is no complete quantum field theory of gravitons due to the unsolved mathematical problem of renormalization in general relativity.
+This problem is avoided in string theory, which has the graviton as a massless state of a fundamental string, but that theory has not made sufficient progress.

 If it exists, the graviton is expected to be massless because the gravitational force has a very long range and appears to propagate at the speed of light.
 The graviton must be a spin-2 boson because the source of gravitation is the stress–energy tensor, a second-order tensor (compared with electromagnetism's spin-1 photon, the source of which is the four-current, a first-order tensor).
 Additionally, it can be shown that any massless spin-2 field would give rise to a force indistinguishable from gravitation, because a massless spin-2 field would couple to the stress–energy tensor in the same way gravitational interactions do.
 This result suggests that, if a massless spin-2 particle is discovered, it must be the graviton.

 Theory

+How we can potentially discover the existence of Gravitons with current technology such as what is found at LIGO and some potential pitfalls that these methods have.

 It is hypothesized that an undiscovered elementary particle mediates gravitational interactions, dubbed the graviton.
 The three other known forces of nature are mediated by elementary particles: electromagnetism by the photon, the strong interaction by gluons, and the weak interaction by the W and Z bosons.
 All three forces appear to be accurately described by the Standard Model of particle physics.
 In the classical limit, a successful theory of gravitons would reduce to general relativity, which itself reduces to Newton's law of gravitation in the weak-field limit.

 History

 Albert Einstein discussed quantized gravitational radiation in 1916, the year following his publication of general relativity.

 The term graviton was coined in 1934 by Soviet physicists Dmitry Blokhintsev and Fyodor Galperin.
 Paul Dirac reintroduced the term in a number of lectures in 1959, noting that the energy of the gravitational field should come in quanta.
 A mediation of the gravitational interaction by particles was anticipated by Pierre-Simon Laplace.
-Just like Newton's anticipation of photons, Laplace's anticipated "gravitons" had a greater speed than the speed of light in vacuum $c$, the speed of gravitons expected in modern theories, and were not connected to quantum mechanics or special relativity, since these theories didn't yet exist during Laplace's lifetime.
+Just like Newton's anticipation of photons, Laplace's anticipated "gravitons" had a greater speed than the speed of light in vacuum $c$, the speed of gravitons expected in modern theories, and were not connected to quantum mechanics or special relativity, as he predated these theories by a century.